 Getting to Know Rita, Founder of Ippos Horse Riding & Excursions

-Over the course of the week we would be exploring the island with Rita on horseback so the next day she took us to meet her lovely team of horses which she uses both for lessons with the local children and adults interested in learning about horses, as well as the tour groups she leads to promote niche tourism in Lesvos.
-Rita doesn’t take beginners out on the week long trail rides as they are packed with steep mountains, canters on the beach and “adventurous” trails which she created just for the advanced riders.
+Over the course of the week we would be exploring the island with Rita on horseback.
+So the next day she took us to meet her lovely team of horses which she uses both for lessons with the local children and adults interested in learning about horses, as well as the tour groups she leads to promote niche tourism in Lesvos.
+Rita doesn’t take beginners out on the week long trail rides.
+This is a precaution as the trails are packed with steep mountains, canters on the beach and “adventurous” trails which she created just for the advanced riders.

-Rita absolutely LOVES her horses and, like all of us crazy horse ladies, proceeds to introduce us to each and every one of them.
+Rita absolutely LOVES her horses, like all of us crazy horse ladies.
+So she proceeds to introduce us to each and every one of them.
 I am lucky and get to experience throughout the week a chance to ride several different horses, each of them I enjoy.
 It’s obvious Rita’s love of showjumping has allowed her to school the horses so that “buttons” actually work when you press them.
-Christian falls in love with Athena, an athletic Arab-crossed mare and I enjoy experiencing a gaited mare, “blackie” which was there for some training from Rita.
+Christian falls in love with Athena, an athletic Arab-crossed mare.
+Meanwhile, I enjoy experiencing a gaited mare, “blackie” which was there for some training from Rita.